top of page

 Maverick Magazine wrote about Chris in their Rosella Red Review “She has the heart of a poet and the eyes of a painter.
 Her writing is literate, credible, forthright and honest.
 Her voice is beautiful, a term I very rarely use when describing the deliveries of most singers.
 It is emotion packed without ever being melodramatic, compassionate without being needlessly sentimental, damning when she fervently believes certain issues need to be confronted head on, but always making for compelling listening.
 A quite superb album from one of the most notable women, currently living up to the reputation she has quite painstakingly built over a number of years in the contemporary folk scene.” *****

 While & Matthews, now famous around the globe for their live performances, have been nominated ten times in the Best Live act, best song and best duo categories at the BBC Folk awards and in 2009, they won the 'Best Duo' award.
-They have ten studio albums and two live ones in their catalogue as well as two Best of While and Matthews collections, in 2019 they celebrated 25 Years as a duo.
+They have thirteen studio albums and two live ones in their catalogue.

 JULIE MATTHEWS WWW